SevWren/QuickSynth/README.md

 ## Feedback & Bug Reports

 Your feedback is valuable in improving QuickSynth!
 You can help by:
-- Reporting any bugs you encounter via issues or the google form below.
+- Reporting any bugs you encounter via issues or the google form below. <br>
 📝 [Submit your experience here](https://forms.gle/8emHcPaofcFx4Sck8)

 ## License